pviscone/EgammaPostRecoTools/README.md

-In the final cms path we need to add "process.egammaPostRecoSeq" as well.
+In the final cms path we need to add "process.egammaPostRecoSeq" to add the IDs and corrections to the MiniAOD and produce a new collection of SlimmedElectron and SlimmedPhoton.

-process.p = cms.Path( process.egammaPostRecoSeq * process.ggNtuplizer )
+process.p = cms.Path ( process.egammaPostRecoSeq *

+	    	      process.ggNtuplizer )